 adapted from Flo Braker, via David Lebovitz

 I've made these cookies quite a few times now.
 Here are some helpful suggestions I've learned along the way.

 These cookies puff a bit when baked.
 If you’re not able to slice the dough paper thin, don’t allow the cookie to bake as long as the recipe states so they stay a little chewy rather than getting too crisp (thick, crisp planks are difficult to eat and can injure the roof of your mouth - trust me, I know!).

 The dough can be made in advance, wrapped well in several layers of plastic wrap, and stored in the freezer for later use.
 Cookies can be sliced and baked directly out of the freezer.

 Don't throw away the crumbled bits of dough that accumulate as you slice the cookies - just bake them off and enjoy as a tasty nibble, or toss them with a few mini chocolate chips and sprinkle over ice cream (really, really, really good).

-When unmolding, I find a flexible silicone loaf pan is very easy to peel away from a hard brick of chilled dough.
+When unmolding the dough, I find a flexible silicone loaf pan is very easy to peel away from the hard brick of chilled dough.
 If you only have a metal loaf pan, be sure to line it with plastic wrap before pressing the cookie dough into it.
 And if you have trouble coaxing the chilled dough out of the metal pan, wrap a warm towel around the base for a few minutes.

 This recipe is available on several sites with differing sugar amounts listed - some say 280g of sugar, some say 300g.
 I made made both and couldn't tell a difference so I save a few calories by going with 280g.

 Flo Braker's original recipe doesn't call for salt, but I always add a pinch to sweet things.
-Also, I made a batch with 1/2 tsp of vanilla extract and that was very good.
+Also, I made a batch with 1/2 tsp of vanilla extract which was an excellent addition.